vitalit-sib/msviz-docker/README.md

 ### Start the MsViz image

-Open the *Docker Terminal* and go into the folder where you extracted the docker image:
+Open the *Docker Terminal* and navigate to the extracted Msviz Docker image:

 ```
 cd folder/to/msviz-docker-master